sophiavanvalkenburg/sophiavanvalkenburg.github.io/README.md

 # Documentation for [SophiaCeleste.com](https://www.sophiaceleste.com)

 Welcome to the README for my personal website, [SophiaCeleste.com](https://www.sophiaceleste.com)!
-This document is intended for anyone interested in digging around in the code and/or modifying it for your own use.
+On my website I have grouped my creative projects into several different "portfolios".
+This document is intended for anyone interested in digging around in the project and portfolio code and/or modifying it for your own use.
 It assumes some knowledge of Git, JSON, HTML, and Javascript.

 The document includes:
 - [Quick Start Guide](#quick-start-guide)